flancian/garden/Open Letter to Google.md

 # Google should be closer to free
 By this I mean not that it should become a non-profit but rather that profits should not get in the way of providing good quality services to people at minimum cost.
 By this I mean alternatively that Google should adequately compensate the users for their attention.

-This might surprise you, but I think Google has been able to stay relatively close to this promise that seems quite close to its original mission (to organize information and make it universally accessible and useful).
+This might surprise you, but I think Google has been able to stay relatively close to this promise that seems very core to its original mission ([[to organize the world's information and make it universally accessible and useful]]).
+Still, we could do better even.